JACoW-org/docs-IPAC/docs/ContributedAbstracts/SSpcodes.md

 ---

 **Note**: these instructions can be applied to the Programme Codes assignment for Invited Oral Presentations as well.
+However, due to their lower number it may be easier to do it manually as already described.

 ---

-Indico has [a system to assign programme codes from a template](../InvitedOrals/SSpcodes.md#programme-code-templates) which is not sufficient for JACoW purposes.
+Indico has [a system to assign programme codes from a template](../InvitedOrals/SSpcodes.md#programme-code-templates) which is not adapt to JACoW purposes.
 As describe before, the JACoW programme codes identify the date, the time in the day, the room and the sequential order in that session.
 To add to this, JACoW adopts the so called "Village System".

 ## The Village System

 In a JACoW conference one person can present  several posters, possibly in different classifications and, then, in different sessions.
-Since posters must be presented by an author, all posters in a session by the same author must be close each other, otherwise it will be impossible for the presenter to stay in front of all of them.
+Since posters must be presented by an author, all posters in a session by the same author must be placed close to each other, otherwise it will be impossible for the presenter to stay in front of all of them.
 Not only, a poster could be "covered" by a co-author, luckily from the same institute, or by a colleague that presents the poster in place of the presenter who, for various reasons, could have failed to do it themselves.
-This is why JACoW adopts the so called "Village System":  all posters in a session are grouped by "villages" of people, in particular the order is made grouping on the following items:
+This is why JACoW adopts the so called "Village System":  all posters in a session are grouped by "villages" of people.
+In detail, the order is made grouping contributions on the following items:

 1. Main Classification